Giuseppe Pellizza da Volpedo: Biography

 In 1898, he participated in the Esposizione generale italiana in Turin.
 His pictures in these years progressively abandoned impastoed painting to adopt Divisionism, an artistic technique based on the division of colours through the use of small points and lines.
 Pellizza was confronted with other paintings that used this technique, above all those of Giovanni Segantini, Angelo Morbelli, Vittore Grubicy de Dragon, Plinio Nomellini, Emilio Longoni and Gaetano Previati.
 In 1891, he exhibited in the Triennale di Milano to a greater public.
 He continued his journey throughout Italy at the "Esposizione Italo-Colombiana" in Genoa in 1892 and then a new 1894 exhibition in Milan.

 Pellizza returned to Florence in 1893, where he attended the Istituto di Studi Superiori and went on to visit Rome and Naples.
 In 1900, he exhibited his Lo specchio della vita in Paris, and finished The Fourth Estate, to which he had dedicated ten years of study and work.
 The Fourth Estate, exhibited the next year in the Quadriennale di Torino, did not achieve the recognition he hoped for, and sparked confusion and criticism from even his friends.

 Disappointed, Pellizza gave up contact with many writers and artists whom he had kept up correspondence with.
 After the death of his friend Giovanni Segantini in 1904, Pellizza took a journey through Engadin, a place dear to Segantini, to reflect on his teacher's motivations and inspirations for painting.
 In 1906, thanks to the circulation of his works in national and international exhibitions, Pellizza was called to Rome.
 There he succeeded in selling a painting (Il Sole) to the Italian state.
 It was kept in the Galleria di Arte Moderna.

 It seemed the beginning of a new period of favour, in which finally artistic and literary groups would recognize the themes of his work.
 However, the sudden death of Pellizza's wife in 1907 threw the artist into a deep depression.
-On 14 June of the same year, Pellizza hung himself in his Volpedo studio.
+On 14 June of the same year, Pellizza hanged himself in his Volpedo studio.
 He was not yet 40.